harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 #### Key things to understand

-- Under License Usage, the Service License tile is the total number of service licenses consumed by all the total active services over the last 30 day period.
+- Under License Usage, the Service License tile shows the total number of service licenses consumed by all the total active services over the last 30 days.
 - The Active Service Graph shows the breakdown of active services consumed over the last 30 days.
-- The Usage Breakdown Table shows the type of services consumed over the last 30 days based on the Active Service Graph
+- The Usage Breakdown Table shows the type of services consumed over the last 30 days based on the Active Service Graph.

 ### What are Service Instances?